tldr-pages/tldr/pages/common/return.md

 # return

-> Exit out of a function or a script if run with `source`.
+> Exit a function or a script if run with `source`.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#index-return>.

-- Exit out of a function prematurely:
+- Exit a function prematurely:

 `{{func_name}}() { {{echo "This is reached"}}; return; {{echo "This is not"}}; }`